BitbeyHub/agent/docs/sources/flow/reference/components/prometheus.operator.probes.md

 ## Exported fields

 `prometheus.operator.probes` does not export any fields.
-It forwards all metrics it scrapes to the receiver configures with the `forward_to` argument.
+It forwards all metrics it scrapes to the receivers configured with the `forward_to` argument.

 ## Component health